cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step03-integrating-shapes-canvas.md

 ## Introduction

-This chapter is a continuation of [chapter 2](/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.html).
+This chapter is a continuation of [Chapter 2](/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.html).

 ## Prerequisites

-+ Should have completed [chapter 2](/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.html), that explains developing and integratin UI elements.
++ Should have completed [Chapter 2](/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.html), which explains developing and integrating UI elements.

 ## Integrating Shapes Toolbar

-In the previous exercise we have initialized widgets with some parameters.
+In the previous exercise you have learned to initialize widgets with some parameters.
 Let's have a look at each of them.

 Shapes toolbar widget
 ```javascript